-Just like transmitters goggles are a huge topic that could be an extensive article in itself!
+Just like transmitters goggles are a huge topic, so we covered them indepth in our Best FPV Goggles guide!
 These can become the most expensive part of your setup with the only saving grace being the fact that you won't crash and break them.

 Goggles often have a very high resale value if you don't like them!
 I often advise people to either get their hands on a very cheap pair with the goal of upgrading later or just go premium right form the off.
 Here are some of the basic things to look at: